thatcatcancode/sci-guard/README.md

 # sci-guard
-Protects important scientific research from being mistakenly defunded due to the use of common, yet banned words.
+Protects important scientific research from being mistakenly overlooked due to banned words.

 ## About